In Flames: Formation and Lunar Strain (1990–1995)

 In Flames was founded in 1990 by Jesper Strömblad as a side project from his then-current death metal band, Ceremonial Oath.
 His purpose was to write songs with a more melodic musical direction, something which he was not allowed to do in Ceremonial Oath.
 In 1993, Strömblad decided to quit Ceremonial Oath due to these musical differences and began focusing more on In Flames.
-That same year, Strömblad recruited Glenn Ljungström on guitar and Johan Larsson on bass guitar to form the first official In Flames line-up.
+That same year, Strömblad recruited Glenn Ljungström on guitar and Johan Larsson on bass to form the first official In Flames line-up.

 The trio recorded a demo in August 1993 and sent it to Wrong Again Records.
 In order to increase their chances of getting signed to the label, the group lied and said they had thirteen songs already recorded, when in fact they only had three.
 The owner of the label enjoyed the music, and immediately signed them to the label.

 After being signed, work on the band's debut album began.
 The album, titled Lunar Strain, was recorded in Studio Fredman and released in August 1994.
 Since the band did not have a vocalist yet, Strömblad asked Mikael Stanne of Dark Tranquillity to provide session vocals.
-Many other session musicians participated in the recording as well, including guitarists Anders Iwers, Carl Näslund, and Oscar Dronjak (the latter of which provided backing vocals), vocalist Jennica Johansson, and violinist Ylva Wåhlstedt.
+Many other session musicians participated in the recording as well, including guitarists Anders Iwers, Karl Näslund, and Oscar Dronjak (the latter of which provided backing vocals), vocalist Jennica Johansson, and violinist Ylva Wåhlstedt.

 During 1994, In Flames recorded and self-produced their first EP, Subterranean, in Studio Fredman.
 In Flames still did not have a vocalist yet, so session vocals were provided this time by Henke Forss.
 In 1994, the band covered the song "Eye of the Beholder" for the Metallica tribute album Metal Militia: A Tribute to Metallica.
 In 1995, Subterranean was released.
 Subterranean garnered much attention and led the band to acquire a record deal with Nuclear Blast.